doebbeling/carbon_pricing_effectiveness/README.md

 The publication of the findings of this project is forthcoming.
 The publication will be linked here.
 More information on the method and findings can be found in the linked research article.

+The data collected for the project is provided before any transformations were conducted (CMinc_raw) as well as after harmonisation (CMinc_final).
+Both datasets are provided as CSV as well as RData formats.
+The R skripts were used for data cleaning and harmonisation (effect_size_harmonisation) and for the mata-analysis (meta_analysis).

 The provided code can be run in any R application (i.e. RStudio).
 It was written and executed using the below specified versions of R and the packages.
 The code should not require any specific hardware, operating systems or software dependencies other than the R packages specified below.
 The code is commented and provides step-by-step explanations of the data harmonisation and analysis.
 If questions arise do not hesitate to contact us.